 ShoppingIn Boulder's downtown historic area, not far from the University of Colorado campus, is Pearl Street, a four-block, pedestrian-only outdoor mall lined with bookstores, art galleries, coffeehouses, boutiques and restaurants.
 Street performers and seasonal arts and crafts shows help contribute to a fun atmosphere.

 Just east of 28th Street (US 36) between Arapahoe Avenue and Walnut Street is Twenty Ninth Street, an open-air lifestyle center combining retail establishments with dining and outdoor gathering spots.
-Joining Macy's are shops such as LOFT, Anthropologie, Apple Store, Victoria's Secret and a J. Crew Mercantile.
+Shops include LOFT, Anthropologie, Apple Store, Victoria's Secret and a J. Crew Mercantile.

 Things to Do Boulder Beer Company Tour

 WINERIES Redstone Meadery